dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 - `table`
 - `incremental`

-For incremental models, similar to SQL models, you will need to filter incoming tables to just new rows of data:
+For incremental models, like SQL models, you will need to filter incoming tables to only new rows of data:

 <WHCode>